-The AVD literature uses a variety of ML techniques, including the following common neural network architectures.
+The ML4AVD literature uses a variety of ML neural network architectures:

-\begin{enumerate} \item\textbf{Convolutional Neural Networks (CNN)} are neural networks developed for grid-like data (e.g., images).
+\paragraph{Convolutional Neural Networks (CNN)~\cite{cnn}:} neural networks developed for grid-like data (e.g., images).
 CNNs apply learnable filters (called \emph{kernels}) to sliding windows of the data and match patterns through a convolution operation.
 CNNs are very efficient, as the kernels' parameters are shared across dimensions, significantly reducing the number of learnable parameters.

-\item\textbf{Recurrent Neural Networks (RNN)} are neural networks primarily designed for sequential data.
+\paragraph{Recurrent Neural Networks (RNN):} neural networks designed primarily for sequential data.
 The core component of an RNN is the recurrent cell.
-It keeps a hidden state summarizing past inputs, enabling RNNs to learn which information to retain or forget.
-However, basic RNNs~\cite{RNN} tend to easily forget inputs early in the sequence, so several improvements have been proposed, such as long short-term memory~(LSTM)~\cite{LSTM} and gated recurrent units~(GRU)~\cite{GRU}.
-In addition, bi-directional RNNs~\cite{BRNN}, such as bi-directional LSTMs~(BLSTM) and bi-directional GRUs~(BGRU), are RNN variants in which the sequences can communicate both forward and backward.
-These are particularly useful when information later in an sequence can affect earlier information.
+It keeps a hidden state summarizing past inputs, enabling RNNs to learn what information to retain or forget.
+However, basic RNNs~\cite{RNN} tend to easily forget inputs early in the sequence, so several improvements have been proposed, such as long short-term memory (LSTM)~\cite{LSTM} and gated recurrent units (GRU)~\cite{GRU}.
+In addition, bi-directional RNNs~\cite{BRNN}, such as bi-directional LSTMs (BLSTM) and bi-directional GRUs (BGRU), are RNN variants in which the sequences can communicate both forward and backward.
+These are particularly useful when information later in a sequence can affect earlier information.

-\item\textbf{Graph Neural Networks~(GNN)} are neural networks that support learning from graph structures, where the information of each node is represented as a vector.
+\paragraph{Graph Neural Networks~(GNN)~\cite{gnn}:} neural networks that support learning from graph structures, where the information of each node is represented as a vector.
 GNNs combine messages from neighboring nodes using an aggregation function, such as sum, mean, or max.
 The aggregated information is then transformed to produce richer context-aware representations of nodes.
 The aggregation-transformation step is repeated for a number of layers to obtain representative node embeddings.
 GNNs can be applied to graphs irrespective of their dimensions (e.g., the number of nodes or edges).